There are more black bears in Wisconsin and more hunters requesting a license

 People are also reading…

-Black bear are considered rare to non-existent in southern Wisconsin, common in central Wisconsin and abundant in the state's North Woods, according to the DNR's website.
+Black bears are considered rare to non-existent in southern Wisconsin, common in central Wisconsin and abundant in the state's North Woods, according to the DNR's website.